qmk/qmk_firmware/docs/feature_oled_driver.md

 // Returns true if the OLED was initialized successfully bool oled_init(oled_rotation_t rotation);

-// Called at the start of oled_init, weak function overridable by the user
+// Called at the start of oled_init, weak function overridable by the keyboard
+// rotation - the value passed into oled_init
+// Return new oled_rotation_t if you want to override default rotation oled_rotation_t oled_init_kb(oled_rotation_t rotation);

+// Normally called at the start of oled_init_kb, weak function overridable by the user
 // rotation - the value passed into oled_init
 // Return new oled_rotation_t if you want to override default rotation oled_rotation_t oled_init_user(oled_rotation_t rotation);